Past Productions

 Directed by Bruce Hirsch

-We are pleased to announce that Kentlands Community Players will present "Sink Deep" as part of the 2023 MCTFA one act festival to be held February 10th and 11th, 2023
+Kentlands Community Players will presented "Sink Deep" as part of the 2023 MCTFA one act festival to be held February 10th and 11th, 2023

 Just because it's glitters, doesn't mean it's pretty!
 Told in mockumentary style through the eyes of six pageant-obsessed women, Skin Deep is a scathing comedy about the world of child beauty pageants.